kmahelona/ipython_notebook_goodies/README.md

 ipython_notebook_goodies
 ========================

-Random goodies for use in iPython Notebooks
+Random goodies for use in iPython Notebooks.
+Tested with the latest iPython Notebook 3.2.0

 1. Table of Contents
 --------------------